fedossa/treat/README.md

 But even if you do not care about discretionary accruals (who wouldn't?) or do not have WRDS access, its code base should give you a feel on how the template is supposed to be used and how to structure a reproducible empirical project.

-Currently, this is all R based but it is not meant to stay that way.
-You can help by contributing Python and/or Stata code that mimics the R analysis steps via pull requests.
+The default branch, `only_python`, is a stripped down version of the template that only contains Python workflow.
+The `main` branch contains both the R and Python workflows and is a work in progress.

 ### Where do I start?

-For those of you new to R, we have "produced" a [series of short videos](https://www.youtube.com/playlist?list=PL-9XqvJlFJ-5NDUXubrbvF3aEQPeoAki3) that guide you through the process of setting up your computing environment and using this repository.
-Also, there is a [blog post](https://joachim-gassen.github.io/2021/03/get-a-treat/) that details these steps in a written form.
+You start by setting up few tools on your system.

+- If you are new to Python, we recommend that you follow the [Real Python installation guide](https://realpython.com/installing-python/){target="_blank"} that gives a good overview of how to set up Python on your system.

+- Additionally, you will also need to setup an Integrated Development Environment (IDE) or a code editor.
+We recommend using VS Code, please follow the ['Getting started with Python in VS Code Guide'](https://code.visualstudio.com/docs/python/python-tutorial){target="_blank"}.

+- You wll also need [Quarto](https://quarto.org/){target="_blank"}, a scientific and technical publishing system.
+Please follow the ['Quarto installation guide'](https://quarto.org/docs/get-started/){target="_blank"} to install Quarto on your system.

+- Finally, you will also need to have `make` installed on your system, if you want to use it.
+For Linux users this is usually already installed.
+For MacOS users, you can install `make` by running `brew install make` in the terminal.
+For Windows users, there are few options to install `make` and they are dependent on how you have setup your system.
+For example, if you have installed the Windows Subsystem for Linux (WSL), you can install `make` by running `sudo apt-get install make` in the terminal.
+If not you are probably better of googling how to install `make` on Windows and follow a reliable source.

 If you are new to scientific computing, we suggest that you also pick up a reference from the list below and browse through it.
 The [Gentzkow and Shapiro (2014) paper](https://web.stanford.edu/~gentzkow/research/CodeAndData.pdf) is a particularly easy and also useful read.

 Then browse around the repository and familiarize yourself with its folders.
 You will quickly see that there are three folders that have files in them:

+- `config`: This directory holds configuration files that are being called by the program scripts in the `code` directory.
+We try to keep the configurations separate from the code to make it easier to adjust the workflow to your needs.

 - `code`: This directory holds program scripts that are being called to download data from WRDS, prepare the data, run the analysis and create the output files (a paper and a presentation, both PDF files).

 - `data`: A directory where data is stored.
 You will see that it again contains sub-directories and a README file that explains their purpose.
 You will also see that in the `external` sub-directory there are two data files.
 Again, the README file explains their content.

-- `doc`: Here you will find two RMarkdown files containing text and program instructions that will become our paper and presentation, by rendering them through the R markdown process and LaTeX.
+- `doc`: Here you will find two Quarto files containing text and program instructions that will become our paper and presentation, by rendering them through the R markdown process and LaTeX.

 - `info`: This is a folder that can store additional documentation.
 In our case you will find a RMarkdown file that introduces our TRR 266-themed ggplot theme.